GoogleCloudPlatform/community/tutorials/run-spring-inventory-manager-with-cloud-sql-secret-manager-on-app-engine-flexible-environment-using-cloud-build/index.md

     This command should return a list of secrets.

 1. Replace the values in the `application-mysql.properties` file with the secrets URL.
-For this step, you need the fully-qualified name of the secret as defined in Google Cloud.
+For this step, you need the fully qualified name of the secret as defined in Google Cloud.

         gcloud secrets describe spring_cloud_gcp_sql_instance_connection_name | grep name